-The new sampling requirements associated with this permit will not impose a financial burden on the community, nor will the new requirements require the City of Marionville to seek funding from an outside source.
+The new requirements associated with this permit will not impose a financial burden on the community, nor will they require the City of Lake Lotawana to seek funding from an outside source.

-(8) An assessment of any other relevant local community economic condition.
+(8) An assessment of any other relevant local community economic conditions.